planktoon1/PathofExile_Stash/README.md

 [Grinding Gear Games](http://www.grindinggear.com/) for [Path of Exile](https://www.pathofexile.com/) .
 The contents of all data files belong to them.

 [brather1ng](https://github.com/brather1ng) for answering all my questions and for providing [RePoE](https://github.com/brather1ng/RePoE)

+[nebuchenazarr](https://www.craftofexile.com/) for answering all my questions.
+If you're looking for a place to calculate and simulate thousands of crafts his tool is exactly what you're looking for.
+[Craft of Exile](https://www.craftofexile.com/)

 [OmegaK2](https://github.com/OmegaK2/) for [PyPoE](https://github.com/OmegaK2/PyPoE) .
 While my app is written in typescript, some methods of it is 1:1 rewrites of the Python code written in this project